-We find the prospect of ending a toxic relationship anxiety-inducing, even people with a clear and strong sense of self encounter difficulties, because of the way our brains work.
+We find the prospect of ending a toxic relationship anxiety-inducing, even people with a clear and strong sense of self encounter difficulties because of how our brains work.

-It’s irrational to eat food you hate, just because you ordered it.
-It’s irrational to keep watching a movie that makes you want to stab yourself in the eye, just because you’re there.
-Same goes for bad relationships, friendships, jobs…
+It’s irrational to eat food that sucks just because you ordered it.
+It’s illogical to keep watching a movie that makes you want to stab yourself in the eye just because you’re there.
+Sunk Cost Fallacy applies to bad relationships, friendships, food, jobs.

 If someone is thinking of breaking up, that’s a pretty good sign that they should.

-If something is meant to be, you won’t force it, you won’t get sad “for no reason”, you won’t doubt yourself, your partner’s feelings and you definitely won’t be thinking of breaking up.
+If the right relationship, there’s no need to force anything.
+You won’t get sad “for no reason,” you won’t doubt yourself or your partner’s feelings, and you definitely won’t be thinking of breaking up.

-Searching for a book on my list of books I’ve read, lo and behold, literally the only book I forgot to include (I guess it wasn’t too good to leave 😏): Too Good to Leave, Too Bad to Stay: A Step-by-Step Guide to Help You Decide Whether to Stay In or Get Out of Your Relationship.
+Searching for a book on the list of books I’ve read, lo and behold, literally the one book I forgot to include (I guess it wasn’t too good to leave 😏): Too Good to Leave, Too Bad to Stay: A Step-by-Step Guide to Help You Decide Whether to Stay In or Get Out of Your Relationship.